 Faculty Merit Increases

 In those years in which merit increases in salary are available, the Department Chair shall make salary merit increase recommendations in writing on the basis of each faculty member’s evaluation for the previous academic year and funds available to the department for salary increments.
 The Dean shall review the Chair’s merit increase recommendations and forward the recommendations to the Provost.
-If the Dean objects to a recommendation he or she shall set forth written reasons for the objection and give the Chair a copy of the objections, along with his or her salary recommendations.
+If the Dean objects to a recommendation they shall set forth written reasons for the objection and give the Chair a copy of the objections, along with their salary recommendations.
 The salary recommendations and any written objection from the Dean are then forwarded to the Provost along with the Chair’s evaluations and salary recommendations.
 The Provost shall review these recommendations, providing written justification for any disagreement, and forward them to the President.

 Chairs Merit Increases